facebookresearch/pyrobot/docs/website/docs/ex_manip_sawyer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DiaO8GyWyPs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

+**Note** This tutorial is tested to work only with Python2.7 version on PyRobot

 ## Setup

 To install the Sawyer software, please follow the instructions in this [README](https://github.com/facebookresearch/pyrobot/tree/master/robots/sawyer) to install and setup the appropriate sawyer software.

 Go through the following steps to get the PyRobot code working on Sawyer.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Real Sawyer Robot-->